-Causes of influenza or flu
+About influenza or flu

 Flu can come on very quickly and usually lasts 2-5 days, although the tiredness and cough can last for several weeks.

-You should take your child to the GP if your child:
+You should take your child to the GP if:

-- can’t or won’t drink fluids
+- your child can’t or won’t drink fluids

-- vomits frequently
+- your child vomits frequently

-- complains of an intense headache
+- has an intense headache

 - is pale and sleepy

-There is no cure for flu.
+There’s no cure for flu.
 There’s also no specific treatment that can make the flu go away more quickly.

 All you can do for flu is treat the symptoms and try to make your child more comfortable:

-You should avoid the following:
+You should avoid: